Why Casinos Don’t Offer Online Bridge

 The key to bridge is partnership.
 Whereas poker is the ultimate game for one-on-one showdowns, it takes two to win at bridge.
 This combination of social and competitive aspects accounts for the game’s enduring popularity.
 The American Contract Bridge League offers many ways for players to compete, including multi-day live and online tournaments where players from different communities can gather.

-However, you’re probably still pondering the all-important question: why don’t we find bridge on offer at online casinos (except for the occasional promotional event)?
+However, you’re probably still pondering the all-important question: why isn’t bridge on offer at online casinos (except for the occasional promotional event)?
 The bottom line is that the nature of the game doesn’t lend itself to the online casino environment.
-There’s no dealer, for a start, which is a deal-breaker for live dealer casino games.
+Playing bridge online is a great way to test your card skills.
+However, there’s no dealer for a start, which is a deal-breaker for live dealer casino games.
 The pace of bridge is also on the slower side, which makes it less profitable for casinos to operate bridge tables.
 That doesn’t mean there isn’t money to be made at bridge.
-Thanks to sponsors like ridge enthusiasts Warren Buffett and Bill Gates, America’s top bridge pros earn as much as $200,000 a year.
-That figure may pale in comparison with poker earnings, but it’s a respectable figure by most standards.
+Thanks to sponsors like bridge enthusiasts Warren Buffett and Bill Gates, America’s top bridge pros earn as much as $200,000 annually.
+That figure may pale in comparison with poker earnings, but it’s a respectable amount by most standards.

-Are you looking for card games to test your skills?
+Are you looking for bridge alternatives to test your skills and learn all you can about gambling?
 Register at BetMGM for live poker and blackjack variations that will challenge you to the limit.
-Casino table games such as baccarat and roulette are less skills-based but equally diverting.
+Casino table games like baccarat and roulette are less skills-based but equally diverting.
 If games of chance are what you’re after, why not crank up the fun factor and play slots online?
-BetMGM’s broad range of premium online casino games will keep you entertained whatever flavor of gaming you savor.
+BetMGM’s broad range of premium online casino games will keep you entertained, whatever flavor of gaming you savor.
+Play online casino games right at BetMGM and have the best time going through the vast catalog.

 Actress Vanessa Hudgens flipping casino chips next to the text "The King of Casinos"